Infection Immunology and Translational Medicine

 - Applications will be considered by a short-listing panel and applicants will be notified of the outcome by email, as soon as possible after the deadline.

-- Short-listed candidates will be invited to interview.
-Interviews are expected to be held on 23 and 24 January 2014.
+- Short-listed candidates will be invited to interview, which are expected to be held on 29 and 30 January 2015.

 - Home/EU & Overseas candidates are eligible to apply